JanHerca/urantiapedia/output/wikijs/en/help/github_sourcebooks_markdown.md

 Whatever the case we find ourselves in, the task of an “Assistant Editor” will be to write down the web address where we have managed to download the book and download it to our PC.
 Both items should then be sent to any of the *Urantiapedia* Administrators or to urantiapedia@gmail.com.
 The Admins are creating a Cloud storage collection of all the large files that don't fit on GitHub.

-The task is then handed over to a “Chief Editor”, who will process the book into a single Markdown file with all of it.
+The task is then handed over to a “Editor-in-Chief”, who will process the book into a single Markdown file with all of it.
 This file is by no means finalized and the job will be to clean it up and format it properly so that it can be uploaded to *Urantiapedia*.
 This is what we are going to see how to do next.

 ### Structure of a book on Urantiapedia

-If you are a “Chief Editor” and will be using the GitHub platform, books should be saved in these GitHub project folders: `/output/wikijs/en/book` for English books, `/output/wikijs/es/book ` for books in Spanish, etc. Within these folders we will create another one, if it does not exist, with the author's name (with blank spaces replaced by underscores).
+If you are a “Editor-in-Chief” and will be using the GitHub platform, books should be saved in these GitHub project folders: `/output/wikijs/en/book` for English books, `/output/wikijs/es/book ` for books in Spanish, etc. Within these folders we will create another one, if it does not exist, with the author's name (with blank spaces replaced by underscores).
 Finally, within the author's folder, we will create a folder for each book to which we will put a unique name following this criteria:
   - The name will use the title of the book but as abbreviated as possible.
   - The name will always be in English, so if the original book is not in English, the title is translated.
   - Blank spaces are replaced by underscores.